 When you aren’t as stressed, you will have time to make connections and work on you.
 And you’ll be a better mom because of it

-When you’re focusing on your blessings, it’s pretty hard to spend time focusing on your feelings of isolation.
+When you’re focusing on your blessings, it’s pretty hard to focus on your feelings of isolation.

 Take time to count your blessings daily.
 What is going well?
 What are you thankful for?

-My family and I gather twice a day (morning and night) for Bible time.
+My family and I gather twice daily (morning and night) for Bible time.
 As a part of that, we count our blessings.
-We sing the chorus of the hymn Count Your Blessings, and everyone says something they are thankful for.
+We sing part of the hymn Count Your Blessings, and everyone says something they are thankful for.

 Some are big.
 Some are small.
-But, I’ve noticed a huge difference in everyone’s attitudes since we started purposefully talking about the good things twice a day.
+But I’ve noticed an enormous difference in everyone’s attitudes since we started purposefully talking about the good things twice a day.

 My husband and I also went through Rachel Cruze’s The Contentment Journal and enjoyed the process of journaling about contentment.